jxmorris12/unsupervised-text-deidentification/README.md

 `main.py` is the root file for model-training.
 All experiments can be launched by invoking this file with certain arguments, i.e. by running `python main.py --args`.

 **Deidentification**:
 All the text deidentification happens through `scripts/deidentify.py`.
 To launch all the deidentification experiments at once, run `python scripts/launch_experiments.py`.
+Various pieces of the deidentification logic, are situated in `deidentification/*.py`.

 ## models